Section 7: Child Protection Conferences

 Children's Social Care undertaking or commissioning a Pre Birth Assessment should ensure that the assessment is structured in such a way as to provide a comprehensive report to the Review Child Protection Conference.

-Where a Pre Birth Child Protection Conference is held and the decision is made that the baby should not be made the subject of a Child Protection Plan but it is considered that the child will be in need, the Conference should make recommendations in respect of support for the baby and family.
+Where a Pre Birth Initial Child Protection Conference is held and the decision is made that the baby should not be made the subject of a Child Protection Plan but it is considered that the child will be in need, the Conference should make recommendations in respect of support for the baby and family, particularly with reference to a Child in Need Plan.

 The child should be given a copy of the Child Protection Plan written at a level appropriate to his or her age and understanding.

-The record is confidential and should not be passed by professionals to third parties without consent of the Chairperson.
+Conference records are confidential and should not be shared with third parties without the consent of either the conference Chair or order of the court.

-Complaints made about the process of the Child Protection Conference should be made in line with the LSCB Complaints Procedure (Section 15).
+Complaints made about the process of the Child Protection Conference should be made in line with the NYSCB Complaints Procedure (Section 15.3).